janxious/archival_record/README.md

 #### Halting the callback chain

-* Rails 4.2 - the callback method should return a `false`/`nil` value.
-* Rails 5.x - the callback should `throw(:abort)`/`raise(:abort)`.
+* Rails 6.x+ - the callback should `throw(:abort)`/`raise(:abort)`.

 ## Caveats

-1. This will only work on associations that are dependent destroy.
+1. This will only work on associations that are marked `dependent: :destroy`.
 It should be trivial to change that or make it optional.
 1. If you would like to work on this, you will need to setup sqlite on your development machine.
-Alternately, you can deactivate specific dev dependencies in the gemspec and test_helper and ask for help.
+Alternately, you can deactivate specific dev dependencies in the `gemspec` and `test_helper` or ask for help in an issue.

 ## Compatibility with ActsAsArchival